-Any student caught cheating on a quiz will receive a zero for that quiz, and be reported to the University.
+Any student caught cheating on a quiz will receive a zero for that quiz and be reported to the University.
 Repeated instances of cheating will result in a failing grade for the course.

 In addition, plagiarism of written work is forbidden.
 It includes taking the work of another individual or source and presenting it as your own.
 This is considered plagiarism even if the source has given you permission to use their work, or the work is in the public domain (e.g., on the web).
 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course; and may be reported to the Office of Academic Affairs and the Office of Student Affairs.
 Contact me if you are unsure about the appropriateness of your course work.
+Or, for examples of what constitutes plagiarism, see: Plagiarism Example.